heavyedge/heavyedge-dataset/README.md

 HeavyEdge-Dataset provides custom dataset classes which wraps profile data file.

-A simple use case to load a list of profile data as two-dimensional coordinates:
+A simple use case to load a list of profiles as two-dimensional coordinates:

 ```python
 from heavyedge import get_sample_path, ProfileData